 First, identify the stages where email users can receive messages repeatedly based on their interval time.

-Enable a minimum of 4-5 email templates in each stage with variation of subject lines, hero copy, body content, and call to actions for template and subject line testing.
+Enable a minimum of 4-5 email templates in each stage with a variation of subject lines, hero copy, body content, and call to actions for template and subject line testing.

 Every user has their own predictive interval time in days.
 This determines how often a user should receive a Cortex stage email.
 The interval can change day-to-day depending on the user's behavioral patterns on site, email, and mobile app.